yahoo/elide-doc/pages/guide/08-test.md

 #### ValidIdsList
 There is a [grammar](...) which defines the syntax for this column.
 In short, it can be one of the following:

-1. A list of comma separated entity IDs.
+1. A comma separated list of entity IDs.
 The IDs much match the test data in the `DataStore`.
 2. The keyword `[ALL]` which signifies all the IDs found in the test data for the given entity.
 3. An expression `[type.collection]` where `type` is another entity and `collection` is a relationship inside of `type` that contains elements of type `EntityName`.
 This expression semantically means: 'If the user has any access to an entity of type `type`, they should have access to everything inside that entity's collection `collection`.'
-More concretly, this expression will get expanded to a comma separated list of IDs by first expanding type to the set of entities of type `type` the user class has access to.
+More concretely, this expression will get expanded to a comma separated list of IDs by first expanding `type` to the set of entities of type `type` the user class has access to.
 For each of these entities, it will then expand to the list of IDs contained within `collection`.
 Expressions of this type can be combined within lists of comma separated IDs.

 Aliases can also be defined to represent one or more comma separated IDs,  These aliases are expanded in the grammar expression prior to parsing.
 Aliases are defined in the gherkin file: